top of page

 • Wider Material Selection – A broad range of thermoplastics can be used, offering greater durability, flexibility, and heat resistance.

-• High Initial Costs – Creating metal molds can be expensive, but this cost is quickly offset by the low per-unit cost in mass production.
+• High Initial Costs – Creating metal molds can be expensive.
+However, this cost is quickly offset by the low per-unit cost in mass production.

 • Longer Lead Times for Tooling – Designing and manufacturing injection molds can take weeks or months, making it less suitable for rapid prototyping.